 Education: Law degree from the University of Oslo.

-Career: Has previously held positions as attorney in ExxonMobil, head of the legal affairs department for Mobil Norway, as well as public administration positions at the Ministry of Petroleum and Energy, the Ministry of Labour and Local Government and the Norwegian Petroleum Directorate.
-Also has international experience from Mobil's US business.
+Career: Has earlier held posts as legal affairs officer at ExxonMobil, head of the legal affairs department for Mobil Norway, and in posts at the Ministry of Petroleum and Energy, the Ministry of Labour and Local Government and the Norwegian Petroleum Directorate.
+Also has international experience from Mobil's US business